semagrow/kobe/doc/benchmarkWalkthrough.md

 ## Step 2.
 Prepare your YAML file

-A benchmark is characterized by its *name* and it defined using a list of *datasets* and a set of *queries*.
+A benchmark is characterized by its *name* and is parameterized using a list of *datasets* and a set of *queries*.
 A typical benchmark specification should look like this:

 ```yaml